kkittif/fastai-course/README.md

 Following the machine learning course on fast.ai

 ## Week 2
-Train and deploy a greek god classifier using Gradio and HugginFace
+Train and deploy a greek god classifier using Gradio and HuggingFace